PlamenTSV/audits/Security-Review-Process.md

 ## Questions to the Project

-1. What's the clear scope (.sol files) and nSLOC of the smart contracts?
+1. What's the clear scope (.sol/.rs files) and nSLOC of the smart contracts?
 2. Does the project have well-written specifications & code documentation?
 3. What is the code test coverage percentage?
 4. Have you had any audits so far?